-When it comes to their number of sexual partners, Americans are all over the map—literally.
-Respondents in Washington, perhaps influenced by the state’s connection to grunge music and its exploration of personal freedom and what it means to be true to oneself, had the most sexual partners in the country, boasting a state average of 54.8—almost 24 partners higher than the number two state, Connecticut.
+The national average number of sexual partners was 14.8 for the United States.
+Average sex partners by state was much more varied, however.
+When it comes to their number of sexual partners, Americans are all over the map, literally.
+Respondents in Washington, perhaps influenced by the state’s connection to grunge music and its exploration of personal freedom and what it means to be true to oneself, had the most sexual partners in the country, boasting a state average of 54.8, almost 24 partners higher than the number two state, Connecticut.
 With an average of 31 partners, the Nutmeg State seems to have outgrown its historically political and religious conservatism in favor of a more radical approach to life, as younger generations lean increasingly left.
 Other surprises among the states with the highest number of sexual partners include Georgia and Arkansas, traditionally classified as “Bible Belt” states, and Florida, where frankly it gets too hot to touch, let alone have sex.

 At the lowest end of the ranking were Pennsylvania, South Carolina, and Colorado, with state averages of 8.6 sexual partners across a lifetime.
 This is less surprising in Pennsylvania, with its Quaker ancestry, and South Carolina, a Southern bastion of evangelicalism, but we expected a higher number in Colorado, where progressive politics and the good life loom large.
+These numbers vary wildly for the average sexual partners in a lifetime.
 So, just how honest are respondents actually being about their “number”?

 Lying After Getting Laid

 The jig is up!
 Americans aren’t being so honest about the number of people they’ve slept with, and some of them live in states with the highest numbers of sexual partners (looking at you, Connecticut).
 It seems respondents in Connecticut may feel freer to have sex than they do to talk about it, with a difference of 22.3 between the number of sexual partners they’ve actually had and the number they share with others.
 Wisconsin, Kansas, and Arkansas also ranked among those with the highest numbers, while none of the states with low averages reported high levels of truth-stretching.
+Overall, it seems like states with numbers lower than the average amount of sexual partners are less likely to lie.
 So, what accounts for this difference?